clementravet/BIMAnalyst_g_33/Assignment_3_g_33.md

 If the U-value is not coded already in the IFC Model, then whats needed is the thickness of the external walls, average temperature outside and inside.
 As well the level you want as certification in the DGNB lite standards.

 ## An IDS
+There is inconsistancy in the materials of the elements, fx. walls, slabs, roof.
+Not really clear to know which wall we are "working" on, it gives us a number but we dont know where that wall is.
+The description of the elemets that compoose every wall is missing, it is considered as only one element, whereas it has to include different layers surch as the insulation for instance.